sourcegraph/about/handbook/engineering/web/index.md

 To reach our long-term goal, we set the following medium-term goals to guide our short-term iteration plans.
 We will tackle these medium-term goals in order, though expect to have some work done in parallel as we progress.

-1. Make the products that extensions are build on (web app, code host integrations) more consistent and improve discoverability.
+1. **Make the products that extensions are build on (web app, code host integrations) more consistent and improve discoverability.**
+   Our web app has accumulated a lot of design debt over time, which negatively impacts how we can use it as a vehicle to deliver extensions.
+   With areas like the repository page, user settings area (which extensions are configured through), navigation, command palette UI and the extension registry affected, it is hard to provide a good UX around extensions (the extension registry blends into goal (2)).
+   Our code host integrations, which are an implementation of our extension API, are a huge driver of adoption inside companies and multiply the value of extensions by bringing them into code review workflows, but are difficult to discover and setup.
-2. Bring the extensions platform into shape.
+2. **Bring the extension platform into shape.**
+   Our extension platform includes the workflow around creating, installing and using extensions, the API exposed to developers and its documentation.
+   To grow adoption of extensions, these need to be solid, but they are currently lacking on multiple dimensions.
+   Some API areas like code insights are still in prototype phase and are still undocumented (this blends into goal (3)).
+   Our extension host is also currently implemented in a way that makes it difficult for us to maintain, evolve to enable more use cases and to  onboard new teammates into this area of the codebase.
+   Combining this with writing a few smaller extensions (part of goal (3)) allows us to dogfood the experience and inform us where the platform is lacking.
-3. Build out compelling use cases with the extensions platform.
+3. **Build out compelling use cases with the extensions platform.**
+   This includes writing more extensions ourselves, but also extending the extension API with more capabilities to enable more use cases.
+   We have a long list of ideas and use cases customers shared with us that we can solve and/or enable customers to solve with extensions.
+   Some of these integrate Sourcegraph with more external services to suit the setups of more customers, others provide completely new value no other product provides.

 ## Tech stack